Former Binance CEO CZ sentenced to four months

 Prosecutors said no one had ever violated the Bank Secrecy Act to the extent Zhao did.

 “He says in hindsight he should have done a better job,” Justice Department lawyer Kevin Mosley told the court.
 “This wasn’t a mistake.
-When Mr. Zhao violated the BSA he was well aware of the requirements.”
+When Mr Zhao violated the BSA he was well aware of the requirements.”

-Zhao knew that Binance was required to institute anti-money-laundering protocols, but instead directed the company to disguise customers’ locations in the US in an effort to avoid complying with US law, prosecutors said.
+Zhao knew that Binance was required to institute anti-money-laundering protocols, but instead directed the company to disguise customers’ locations in the US to avoid complying with US law, prosecutors said.

-Several other crypto moguls are also in the crosshairs of US authorities after the collapse of crypto prices in 2022 exposed fraud and misconduct across the industry.
+Several other crypto moguls are also in the crosshairs of US authorities after the collapse of cryptocurrency prices in 2022 exposed fraud and misconduct across the industry.